siemens/mtda/docs/build.rst

 (you may create these files yourself with different sizes):

  * ssd.img: 16 GiB serving as primary storage
- * usb-sdmux.img: 8 GiB as a mass storage that be swapped between host & target
+ * usb-shared-storage.img: 8 GiB as a mass storage that be swapped between host & target
  * usb-data-storage.img: an extra mass storage device

 The shared storage (``usb-sdmux``) may be initialized as follows::